 Here is some common issue that occurs when Danish oil goes bad.
 Let’s see what is it and how we can solve the issue.

-- Danish Oil Uneven
+1. Danish Oil is Uneven

 Uneven shiny spots occur when Danish oil is rancid or when the oil is contaminated because of moisture.